TonyRipa/Leibniz/README.md

 We might imagine general rules like a banana always counts twice as much as an apple.
 This would remain true even on customer appreciation day when the cost of an apple is $0.
 Just because the valuation function cost for both apple and banana on customer appreciation day is 0, this would not change the general rule that a banana always counts twice as much as an apple.
 It would still be the case that a banana always counts twice as much as an apple.
 If asked how much more a banana counts than an apple on customer appreciation day, the only answer would be 2.
 Any other answer would be false.

 When we think about line-segments, something similar happens.
 We may have line-segments like h. h/h = 1.
 If a valuation function is created that associates the line-segment h with the real number 0, then nothing changes. h/h = 1 is still true, while h/h = 2 would still be (and always would be) false.
 This is in line with the previous customer appreciation day example.

+Similarly, if it is possible to lay 2 copies of line-segment x end-to-end, and if this is the same as line-segment y, then we have that y = x + x (or y = 2\*x).
+This is true no matter what length(x) or length(y) is.
+Furthermore, if y = 2\*x, then y/x = 2.
+Again this is independent of any valuation function of x or y.

 ## Transcendental